AsifulAhsan/AsifulAhsan/README.md

 # Hi there, I'm [Asiful Ahsan]! 👋

-I'm a passionate [programmer] with a keen interest in [software development].
-Currently, I'm [a student in a private Uni, Studing B.Sc in CSE].
+I'm a passionate programmer with a keen interest in software development.
+Currently, I'm a student in a private Uni, Studing B.Sc in CSE.

 ## 🔧 Technologies & Tools